Yuseonr/DSA_Python/README.md

-# Learning Data Stucture and Algoritms using Python
+# Learning Data Stucture and Algorithms using Python